silvermete0r/Skillset_learning_python_projects/README.md

 * Explore libraries like `Requests` and `BeautifulSoup` for web scraping and working with APIs.
 -----
 ## Intermediate Level
+### Functional Programming
+* Learn the principles of functional programming and how to apply them in Python.
+* Understand concepts like immutability, pure functions, higher-order functions, and function composition.
+* Explore functional programming libraries in Python, such as itertools, functools, and operator.
 ### Web Development
 * Get hands-on experience with web frameworks like Django or Flask to build web applications.
 * Learn about routing, templates, forms, authentication, and database integration.
 ### Database Integration
 * Study database concepts and learn how to interact with databases using Python.
 * Explore SQL databases like MySQL, PostgreSQL, or NoSQL databases like MongoDB.
-### Testing and Debugging
+### Testing and Test-Driven Development (TDD)
+* Learn about advanced testing techniques like mocking, fixtures, and property-based testing.
-* Understand the importance of testing and learn how to write unit tests using frameworks like unittest or pytest.
+* Understand the principles of Test-Driven Development (TDD) and how to write tests before writing the code.
-* Master debugging techniques and tools to identify and fix issues in your code.
+* Explore testing frameworks like pytest and tools like Hypothesis for property-based testing.
 ### Version Control
 * Learn how to use Git and GitHub for version control and collaboration.
 * Understand concepts like branches, commits, pull requests, and merging.